Colonial Naval Defence Act 1865: Flags

 In 1866 the British Admiralty advised colonies that if they possessed vessels governed by the act, they must fly the Royal Navy Blue Ensign but that they must also include on the flag the seal or badge of the colony.

 New Zealand did not have a colonial badge, or indeed a coat of arms of its own at this stage, and so in 1867 the letters "NZ" were simply added to the blue ensign, following a decree by Governor George Grey on 15 January 1867.

+Subsequent developments

+The whole act was repealed by section 4(2) of the Colonial Naval Defence Act 1931 (21 & 22 Geo.
+5. c.
+9), which came into force on 3 March 1931.